Why should I choose to learn the piano or keyboard?

 Do I need to pay for additional materials?

 We recognise that each student has individual needs and so we do not teach from a set syllabus.
-Ocassionally it may be necessary to purchase commercially produced materials for students which we incorporate into our lesson plans.
-The retail cost of these items are usually billed at the end of each quarter.
+From time to time it may be necessary to purchase commercially produced materials for students which we incorporate into our lesson plans.
+The retail cost of these items are billed on your monthly invoice.
 We can also recommend many free or inexpensive apps to use on your tablet that are great for learning and also fun.
+Students of PianoJam have free and unlimited access to the award-winning sightreading and practice app, Piano Maestro.

 Can you come to our home?